mejedi/tarantool-avro-schema-article/EN.md

 We'd like to share our experience of leveraging JIT compilation to improve performance of some data processing tasks in Tarantool.

+## About Tarantool

+Tarantool is a modern multi-paradigm database.

+`[TODO: extend this section, upto 3 statements]`

 ## The Problem

 We were tasked with building a JSON storage on top of Tarantool for a